CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal.md

 **Add coordinate system**

-For manually adding coordinate system to a file use **-a_srs** (this does not change the data, just adds information about coordiante system).
+For manually adding coordinate system to a file use **-a_srs** (this does not change the data, just adds information about coordinate system).

 `ogr2ogr -a_srs EPSG:2394 output_no_srs.shp input_kkj4.shp`
 `gdal_edit -a_srs EPSG:3067 input.tif`